yuri/padawan/README.markdown

 There are two main files: padawan.py and padawan.
 Each is described below.

-## padawan.py
+## padawan.py (a Python module)

-**padawan.py** provides a wrapper for those two modules, adding the following
+**padawan.py** is a python module that serves as a wrapper around Python's cgi and MySQLdb modules, adding the following features:
-features:

 * Code can be written using just a subset of Python.
 In particular, the application can avoid use of methods (using only functions instead),